 In many cases, it can be very hard for researchers to separate what may be directly causing a finding from what’s not causing it.

 Does type of epilepsy play a role?

 There are many different types of seizures, all with different characteristics.
-According to the National Institute of Neurological Disorders and Stroke, doctors have identified over 30 different types of seizures.
+According to the National Institute of Neurological Disorders and Stroke, doctors have identified

 As such, research findings may not translate across different seizure types.
 For example, what’s true for someone with temporal lobe epilepsy may not be true for an individual with a different type of epilepsy.

 The effectiveness of medications may also play a role.
 For example, someone whose seizures can be managed using antiseizure medications may not experience the same effects as an individual with epilepsy who’s body is resistant to medications.